 Utilities should be required to educate their reuse customers concerning the nutrient content of the supplied reuse water and impacts on lawn fertilizer requirements.

-Reuse ponds on golf courses should be independent from the stormwater system and should be designed to minimize/eliminate off-sire pond discharges.
+Reuse ponds on golf courses should be independent from the stormwater system and should be designed to minimize/eliminate off-site discharges.

 Reuse water should be applied on an “as needed” basis only